Gers2017/gers2017.github.io/src/pages/posts/aoc-22-day-22-solution.md

 Please keep in mind that this solution is designed to work with the puzzle input (the largest input) and not the test input.

-This is because a grid requires two sets of transitions, one to solve part 1 and the last one to solve part 2.
+This is because a grid requires two sets of transitions, the first one to solve part 1 and the last one to solve part 2.

-If I wanted to support both input variants I would need 4 sets of transitions, 2 for each input variant.
+If I had to support both input variants I would need 4 sets of transitions, 2 for each input variant.
 For the sake of simplicity we're going to completely ignore the test input.

-The puzzle input:
+The puzzle input (I have divided each section with its face id, the original input isn't like this):

 ```
 ....11112222....